 For the best cream pie you need to start with a homemade pie crust.
-(You can use a graham cracker crust if you’re in a hurry or just don’t want to make a pie crust) The one thing I hope that you will remember is that if you are making someone a homemade pie, they don’t care if the pie crust is perfect or the filling is an amazing consistency, they will love it regardless.
+The one thing I hope that you’ll remember is that if you are making someone a homemade pie, they don’t care if the pie crust is perfect or the filling is an amazing consistency, they will love it regardless.
 However, for those who still want their pie to look good and have a flaky crust, I’ve provided you with a few tips.

 How do you make an awesome pie crust from scratch

-If you really want a perfect crust every time, you should use shortening, I just can’t bring myself to use shortening, so my crust is just butter.
+If you really want a perfect crust every time, you should use shortening.
+However, I just can’t bring myself to use shortening, so my crust is all butter, which means it will melt in your mouth.
 With a butter crust you have to take a few steps to get a perfect flaky crust.

-For this pie as with most cream pies, you will need to completely bake the pie crust.
+For this pie as with most cream pies, you’ll need to completely bake the pie crust.
 This recipe makes enough pie crust for 2 pies, because if you’re making pie crust you might as well make two.
-Just freeze the second pie crust or another pie or quiche.
+Just freeze the second pie crust or another pie or galette.

 How do you wholly bake a pie crust